pantheon-systems/documentation/source/_docs/pantheon-enterprise-gateway.md

    - Uppercase letters and underscores allowed
   -  Used for [PHP Constant](https://secure.php.net/manual/en/language.constants.php){.external} that will replace the numeric port number in your code

-Once setup is complete on our end, we'll provide you with the information you need to use the Pantheon Enterprise Gateway.
+Once setup is complete on our end, we'll provide you with the information you need to use the Pantheon Enterprise Gateway, including a PHP constant in the format `PANTHEON_SOIP_EXAMPLE`, where `EXAMPLE` is replaced with the service name you specify.

+## Configure Your Site

+Once the gateway has been established, you must update your code to direct requests to your external service to `localhost:PANTHEON_SOIP_EXAMPLE` or `127.0.0.1:PANTHEON_SOIP_EXAMPLE`.

+### PHP Constants as Port Numbers

+Once your Enterprise Gateway is configured, we update your site environment with the PHP constant `PANTHEON_SOIP_EXAMPLE`.
+This constant translates to the port number, internal to your Pantheon Site, through which your external service can be accessed.

 ###  Example Connections with PHP Constants